mobiletest2016/machine-learning-articles/articles/performing-dbscan-clustering-with-python-and-scikit-learn.md

 In this article, we looked at DBSCAN based clustering in multiple ways.
 Firstly, we looked at cluster analysis or clustering in general - what is it?
 What is it used for?
 As we could see in this article, there are some interesting areas where such techniques can be employed.

 We then introduced DBSCAN, which stands for density-based spatial clustering of applications with noise, and is a widely used clustering algorithm.
 We looked at the algorithm and the conceptual building blocks first.
-We saw that core points are named so if at least \[latex\]\\text{minPts}\[/latex\] points are located at less than \[latex\]\\epsilon\[/latex\] distance from the point.
+We saw that core points are named so if at least $\\text{minPts}$ points are located at less than $\\epsilon$ distance from the point.
 All the points within this circle are directly reachable.
 If we can construct a path from a point to another, non-directly reachable point, through other core points, the point is finally said to be reachable.
 All points that are not reachable are considered to be outliers, or noise.

 The algorithm itself is then really simple.
-Starting from one point, it attempts to build a cluster by grouping its \[latex\]\\epsilon-\\text{neighborhoods}\[/latex\], i.e. directly reachable points for the point.
+Starting from one point, it attempts to build a cluster by grouping its $\\epsilon-\\text{neighborhoods}$, i.e. directly reachable points for the point.
 If no such point is available, it is labeled as noise.
 If some are available, for these points, their directly reachable points are added, and so on, until the cluster cannot be expanded any further.
 Then, it selects another non-visited point and performs the same steps, until all points have been visited.
 We then know the clusters and the noisy points.

 Knowing about the building blocks and how the algorithm works conceptually, we then moved on and provided a Python implementation for DBSCAN using Scikit-learn.
 We saw that with only a few lines of Python code, we were able to generate a dataset, apply DBSCAN clustering to it, visualize the clusters, and even remove the noisy points.
 The latter makes our dataset cleaner without losing much of the core information available in the clusters.